auremoser/mozsci/log/worklog.md

 * meeting with labstep about community for science
 * followed up with labstep with resources
 * got back to zannah and matthew about global sprint planning
+* sent a followup to alexei and josh about carlos' expensify account

 ## TODO